Macfarlane Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Macfarlane Group PLC announced the purchase and cancellation of 60,000 ordinary shares as part of its ongoing share buyback programme, resulting in a total issued share capital of 158,178,365 shares.
-This move is part of Macfarlane’s strategy to manage its capital structure effectively, potentially enhancing shareholder value and reflecting confidence in the company’s financial health.
+Macfarlane Group PLC has announced the purchase and cancellation of 30,000 ordinary shares as part of its ongoing share buyback programme.
+This transaction reduces the company’s issued share capital to 158,737,200 ordinary shares, impacting the total voting rights available to shareholders.
+The move is part of Macfarlane’s strategy to enhance shareholder value and optimize its capital structure, reflecting confidence in its financial position and future prospects.

-The most recent analyst rating on (GB:MACF) stock is a Hold with a £93.00 price target.
+The most recent analyst rating on (GB:MACF) stock is a Buy with a £145.00 price target.
 To see the full list of analyst forecasts on Macfarlane stock, see the GB:MACF Stock Forecast page.

 Spark’s Take on GB:MACF Stock